-The Consular Corps College is a non-profit, non-political professional society organized by and for consuls.
-Its objectives are to:
+The Consular Corps College is a non-profit, non-political professional society founded in 1969 by and for consuls.
+Its objectives are to enhance professional effectiveness and improve consular officers’ ability to serve their Sending Nations and Nationals by:

-- To serve as a channel of information about consular affairs
+- Serving as a channel of information about consular affairs

-- To inform those with whom we deal about our functions
+- Informing those with whom we work of our functions and presence

-The College was founded in 1969 by Consul General Walter R. Regirer with the primary goal of increasing professional communication among foreign consular officers serving in the United States.
+The College was founded in 1969 by Austrian Honorary Consul General Walter R. Rigerer with the primary goal of increasing professional communication among foreign consular officers serving in the United States.
 It is registered as a non-profit corporation in the State of Virginia.

 - To increase communication and fellowship among foreign consular officers currently serving in the United States.